jefdaj/cryptoisland/src/posts/2024/10/15/mechanics-of-the-benaloh-challenge/index.md

 # Proposed blockchain upgrades

-In the workflow I'm imagining, the first few steps would stay roughly the same:
+In the workflow I'm imagining, the first few steps would be roughly the same:

 1. Show ID at the check-in counter
 2. Fill out a paper ballot (possibly using a machine) in a voting booth
-3. Submit the ballot, and get a confirmation code (hash of the posted cyphertext)
+3. Submit the ballot and get a printed confirmation code (hash of the posted cyphertext)

-The only difference is that in my system you would get a "vote in progress" NFT after the ID check.
+The only difference so far is that in my system you would get a "vote in progress" NFT after the ID check.

 ## Cast & audit via phone app